 When someone thinks “pit bull,” they probably have a very specific image of a dog in mind.
 Most likely, a stocky dog with a muscular build, large skull, almond-shaped eyes and a somewhat wrinkly face.
-Unfortunately, this is why the Pit Bull confusion has become a problem.
+This is why the Pit Bull confusion has become a problem.

-And despite popular belief, the Pit Bull is not one specific dog breed.
+Despite popular belief, the Pit Bull is not one specific dog breed.
+It doesn’t refer to an American Pit Bull Terrier today.
 Rather, the term refers to a certain type of dog derived from 4 heritage breeds, such as the American Staffordshire Terrier or Staffordshire Bull Terrier.

-And as a matter of fact, the “Pit Bull” isn’t even recognized by the American Kennel Club.
-That being said, what are the dog breeds that actually are considered Pitbulls?
+In fact, the “Pit Bull” isn’t even recognized by the American Kennel Club.
+That said, what are the breeds that actually are considered Pitbulls?
 We dive into these four breeds to learn about the differences and similarities of these dogs.

 RECOMMENDED: 29 Playful Pit Bull Mixes

 Pit Bull dogs were originally developed from bulldogs around the 19th century.
-In fact, bulldogs were crossed with various terrier breeds to develop bulldog-type dogs with better agility and more gameness.
+In fact, common bulldogs were crossbred with various terrier breeds to develop bulldog-type dogs with much better agility and more gameness.

 Similar to the term “hound” or “retriever,” pit bull refers to a type of dog breed.
 And within this category type, there are four distinct pedigree breeds:

 - American Bulldog.

 If you didn’t already know, the name is an abbreviation for “pit bulldog,” which is what they were called in the 19th century.
 Back then, these dogs were much smaller with stocky bodies and smooth coats.
 Even so, they retained similar facial features.